gewethor/CYBR-8420-GroupProject/Code_Analysis_for_Software_Security_Engineering.md

 CWE-321: Use of Hard-coded Cryptographic Key
 The code may contain a hard-coded password which an attacker could obtain from the source or by dis-assembling the executable.

+* High - Mutable Static Field
+CWE-500: Public Static Field Not Marked Final
+An object contains a public static field that is not marked final, which might allow it to be modified in unexpected ways.

+* Medium - Exposing Internal Representation
+CWE-767: Access to Critical Private Variable via Public Method The software defines a public method that reads or modifies a private variable.

 * Medium - Synchronized Code - Possible Performance Impact
 CWE-667: Improper Locking
 Synchronized code block should not unnecessarily lock shared resources which can result in performance impacts.